Impact

 Risk and Exploitability

-The CVSS or EPSS scores are not available, and the vulnerability is not listed in CISA’s KEV catalog.
-The exploit likely requires concurrent execution of nft reset, ipset list, and iptables‑nft commands with the '-m set' match.
+Based on the description, it is inferred that the exploit requires concurrent execution of nft reset, ipset list, and iptables‑nft commands with '-m set'.
+The CVSS score of 5.5 indicates a moderate severity, and the EPSS score of < 1% indicates a very low exploitation probability.
+The vulnerability is not listed in CISA’s KEV catalog.
 An attacker with the ability to run these commands—typically a privileged user—could trigger a deadlock that stalls network packet processing, resulting in a denial of service for network traffic.
 Because the attack hinges on complex concurrency and requires controlled timing, the probability of successful exploitation is considered low, but the impact if achieved is that network filtering functionality could become unresponsive.

 OpenCVE Enrichment